zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/condition.md

 title: Access Condition
 ---

-Compose rules which evaluation will determine if an element will be rendered. {% .lead %}
+Compose rules that will determine the evaluation criteria for rendering an element. {% .lead %}

-An **Access Condition** is a set of rules with a predefined or custom evaluation logic which final result will determine if the current element will be rendered or not, with support for Dynamic Content, custom evaluation logic and logs.
+An Access Condition is a set of rules with a predefined or custom evaluation logic that will decide whether or not the current element should be displayed.
+It also supports Dynamic Content and logs.

 {% image %}
 ![Access Condition](/assets/ytp/access/access-condition.webp)